ptone/jiffylab/README.rst

 * `wakari <http://wakari.io>`_ A really well done and far more complete version of this concept, using the ACE editor, OpenVZ linux containers instead of Docker, and the GateOne shell.
-The only knocks against it is that it is not free or open source, but hey, well done.
+The only knocks against it is that it is commercial (with a free EDU option) and not open source, but hey, well done.

 * `notebookcloud <https://notebookcloud.appspot.com/docs>`_ is an app_engine
   app that will manage the spin up of EC2 instances.
 Requires you to upload